 In 2019, the 6-foot-5 forward was awarded her second WNBA MVP award.
-She’s a six-time all-star, a four-time All-WNBA first team selection, the 2013 Rookie of the Year, the 2015 scoring champion, an Olympic Gold Medalist and the only woman to be a member of pro basketball’s elusive 50-40-90 club — in which a player shoots at least 50 percent from the floor, 40 percent from three-point range and 90 percent on free throws in a single season.
-It’s only been accomplished eight times in the 70-plus year history of the NBA.
+She’s a six-time all-star, a four-time All-WNBA first team selection, the 2013 Rookie of the Year, the 2015 WNBA scoring champion, an Olympic Gold Medalist and the only woman to be a member of pro basketball’s elusive 50-40-90 club — in which a player shoots at least 50 percent from the floor, 40 percent from 3-point range and 90 percent on free throws in a single season.
+It’s been accomplished only eight times in the 70-plus year history of the NBA.

 MVP! 😱 I’m soaking this moment in!!
 This season has been the most fun I’ve ever had playing basketball.
 I’m so grateful to my teammates for being the awesome people and great players they are.— Elena Delle Donne (@De11eDonne) September 20, 2019

-But before Delle Donne became a transcendent WNBA unicorn, she was a small school star at Delaware, leading the Blue Hens to upsets and postseason glory.
+But before Delle Donne became a transcendent WNBA unicorn, she was a small-school star at Delaware, leading the Blue Hens to upsets and postseason glory.

 Let’s look back on Delle Donne’s career as a Blue Hen.

 In high school, Delle Donne was a three-time Gatorade Player of the Year in Delaware.
 Sports Illustrated compared her to Diana Taurasi and Dirk Nowitzki.
 The recruiting letters poured in, and she eventually committed to UConn.